apollographql/apollo/docs/source/tutorial/resolvers.md

 };
 ```

 Let's test the cursor-based pagination we just implemented.
-Go ahead and run your graph API with `npm start`, and run this query in the playground:
+If you stopped your server, go ahead and restart your graph API again with `npm start`, and run this query in the playground:

 ```graphql
 query GetLaunches {